 Divine Ground Between Us

-The Presidency of Religious Affairs was established to provide three fundamental services: to guide the overseas Turkish population in religious matters; to promote cooperation among Muslim countries and Muslim minorities in religious services and education; and to provide social support to those in need, regardless of their religion, nationality or race.
+The Presidency of Religious Affairs was established to provide three fundamental services around the world: to guide Turkish origined population in religious matters; to promote cooperation among Muslim countries and Muslim minorities in religious services and education; and to provide social support to those in need, regardless of their religion, nationality or race.
 It provides these services with an incredible sense of vigor and enthusiasm, and has promoted religious education, religious services, and social and cultural events in over 100 countries across the world.
 The Presidency of Religious Affairs and its qualified, devoted staff is immensely proud of all that it’s achieved in those countries.

 In 2008, it was decided to implement a project in which the religious, cultural, and artistic organizations would be organized and which would reflect not only the Turkish society in America but also the timeless wisdom inherent in their culture in consequence of the valuable guidance and intimations by H.E.
 Prime Minister Recep Tayyip Erdogan.
 The main center was founded in May, 2013 by H.E.
 Prime Minister Erdogan and the President of Religious Affairs, Prof. Dr. Mehmet Gormez.